pyodide/pyodide/docs/development/meta-yaml.md

 ### `build/unvendor-tests`

 Whether to unvendor tests found in the installation folder to a separate package `<package-name>-tests`.
-If this option is true and no tests are found the test package will not be created.
+If this option is true and no tests are found, the test package will not be created.
 Default: true.

 ## `requirements`